 ECE Funding Handbook

-This Handbook is designed to be a ‘one-stop-shop’ for all you need to know about early childhood funding, including:
+This handbook is designed to be a 'one-stop-shop' of everything you need to know about early childhood funding, including:

-If you want a printed copy of this handbook, refer to the list of downloads in the contents section where you will find downloadable PDF versions of each chapter.
+If you would like to print a copy of this handbook, refer to the list of downloads in the contents section where you will find downloadable PDF versions of each chapter.

 ECE Funding Handbook downloads